jjulien/hiera-regex/README.md

 The time savings of using the regex backend is not having to create seperate YAML files for each mail(out|in)-dmz[1-2] server.
 Adding a new outbound DMZ mail server requires no changes to the hiera data, and if the outbound mail relay needs to change from smtp.mailgun.org to smtp.gmail.com the change only needs to be made in once place.

-It is important to note that the regex backend has to come BEFORE the yaml backend in your hierarchy.
-If it does not, then in the above example all of the DMZ servers would have ended up evaluating to the common.yaml by fallthru and no regex attempts would be made.

 Having multiple hiera lookup keys in your regex file would look like this:

 /var/lib/hiera/fqdn/fqdn.regex: